digirati-co-uk/iiif-manifest-editor-components/README.md

  }
 ```

-Where `...` is the IIIF property name.
+Where `...` is the list of IIIF property names.
 If a non-standard IIIF property name entered, a simple text field will appear.
-The list of iiif property names can be found at [https://iiif.io/api/presentation/3.0/#appendices](https://iiif.io/api/presentation/3.0/#appendices)
+The full list of iiif property names can be found at [https://iiif.io/api/presentation/3.0/#appendices](https://iiif.io/api/presentation/3.0/#appendices)

 ## References